IMAGHarmony: Controllable Image Editing with Consistent Object Quantity and Layout: Method

 \subsection{Preference-Guided Noise Selection Strategy}

-\textbf{Motivation.} Diffusion models are highly sensitive to initial noise~\cite{guo2024initno, xu2024assessing}, especially in multi-object editing where object count and layout must be preserved.
-Even with the same prompt, different seeds often produce inconsistent results.
-To address this, we introduce a preference-guided noise selection (PNS) strategy that uses a frozen vision-language model to evaluate low-step generations and select the most semantically aligned seed, improving consistency and stability during inference.
+\textbf{Motivation.} Diffusion models are sensitive to initialization noise~\cite{guo2024initno,xu2024assessing}, and this sensitivity becomes more pronounced in multi-object editing settings where quantity and layout consistency must be preserved.
+Even under the same editing instruction, different seeds may lead to noticeably different semantic outcomes and spatial arrangements.
+To improve stability, we introduce a preference-guided noise selection (PNS) strategy that identifies more favorable initialization conditions for structure-preserving denoising.

-\textbf{Seed Search.} As shown in Figure~\ref{fig:framework} (a), we perform a seed search during the data preparation stage to pre-select structurally reliable initializations.
-Specifically, we uniformly sample 100 random seeds \( \{s_i\}_{i=1}^{100} \), and for each seed \( s_i \), we generate an image \( I_i \) using SDXL~\cite{podell2023sdxlimprovinglatentdiffusion} under a fixed textual prompt.
-To assess semantic fidelity, we employ CogVLM2~\cite{hong2024cogvlm2visuallanguagemodels} as an evaluator by prompting it with instance-specific questions, such as \textit{``How many dogs are in the image?''}.
-The predicted count is compared against the ground-truth, and a binary accuracy score \( A_i \in \{0, 1\} \) is assigned based on correctness.
-After computing \( A_i \) for all seeds, we sort the results and select the top-\( k \) seeds with the highest semantic alignment to form a candidate set \( \mathcal{S}_{\text{top}} \).
-In practice, we set \( k = 5 \), which balances efficiency and diversity.
-This seed search strategy ensures that inference begins from semantically aligned noise conditions, reducing layout distortion and object count errors in multi-object editing.
+\textbf{Seed Search.} As shown in Fig.~\ref{fig:framework}(a), we perform a seed search during data preparation to pre-select a small set of candidate initializations that are more likely to satisfy quantity-related constraints.
+Specifically, we uniformly sample $N$ random seeds $\{s_i\}_{i=1}^{N}$, and for each seed $s_i$, we generate an image $I_i$ using SDXL~\cite{podell2023sdxlimprovinglatentdiffusion} under a fixed textual prompt.
+To assess coarse semantic fidelity, we employ a vision-language model (VLM) with instance-specific counting queries, such as ``How many dogs are in the image?''.
+The predicted count is compared with the target count, yielding a binary score $A_i \in \{0,1\}$.

+After computing $A_i$ for all sampled seeds, we rank the results and retain the top-$k$ seeds to form a candidate set $\mathcal{S}_{\text{top}}$.
+In practice, we use $N=100$ and $k=5$, which provides a good balance between efficiency and diversity.
+This stage serves as a coarse screening process that filters out unsuitable initializations before editing.